10 Simple Ways To keep Your Heart Healthy And Strong

 She also revealed that even 12-year-olds are with obesity, dyslipidemia, and diabetes; it is because we are not careful about the quantum or kind of food we lay on our tables.

 She added it was advisable to increase the consumption of fruits, vegetables, whole grains, dairy products, fish, olive oil to achieve a greater contribution of vitamins, minerals, fiber and Omega 3, decreasing the consumption of foods rich in saturated and trans fat.
 Furthermore, it recommends daily physical exercise to reduce our cholesterol levels and keep them stable.

 The World Health Organization recommends taking three to four servings a week and two of them should be blue fish that is rich in Omega 3, a fatty acid essential for the proper functioning of our body, especially.

-If one could include main food that contains Omega 3 in the daily diet can be helpful.
-If you are vegetarian no problem, there is much other food such as flax seeds, being the richest source of Omega-3 fats it is considered to be a super food, other foods are Chia Seeds, Canola Oil, Walnuts, Soybeans (Roasted),spinach etc.
+If one could include the main food that contains Omega 3 in the daily diet can be helpful.
+If you are vegetarian no problem, there is much other food such as flax seeds, being the richest source of Omega-3 fats it is considered to be a superfood, other foods are Chia Seeds, Canola Oil, Walnuts, Soybeans (Roasted), spinach, etc.

 To protect your heart you must incorporate foods into your diet at least twice a week.

 Consequences of not sleeping well.
 How much would be enough?
 Well, everything depends on each person.
 It is estimated that between 6, and 8 hours of sleep is the best time for a young adult to have a healthy heart, and reduce the risk of heart problems.